 1. The Thames

 Weaving majestically through the city of London, the River Thames is the longest river that is entirely in England with a length of 215 miles.
-While the river runs through Oxford, Reading, Windsor and many more towns, it is perhaps at its most iconic in the city centre, especially with the famous Tower Bridge crossing its width.
+While the river runs through Henley-on-Thames, Marlow, Windsor and many more towns, it is perhaps at its most iconic in the city centre, especially with the famous Tower Bridge crossing its width.

 The Thames offers sports and wildlife.
 However, arguably the best way to enjoy the Thames is to enjoy a river cruise that shares the secrets of the river as you pass by many of the famous London landmarks.